patrickcap/rheumactive/README.md

 ## Features

-- **Real-Time Data Acquisition:** Collect roll, pitch, yaw, acceleration, and angular velocity data from multiple MPU-6050 sensors.
+- **Joint Mobility Tracking:** View the progress of your joint mobility with tests, history, high scores, visualisations and more!
-- **Angular Difference Analysis:** Measure the angular differences between two sensors for detailed joint movement tracking.
+- **Real-Time Data Visualisation:** Collect roll, pitch, yaw, acceleration, and angular velocity data from multiple MPU-6050 sensors.
 - **Portable and Wearable:** Designed to work with a compact, wearable system powered by Arduino Nano ESP32.
 - **Customizable Codebase:** Modify the software to adapt to different applications or sensor configurations.